Widget DOM Optimization

 5

-The optimized markup has only one wrapping element:
+The new, optimized markup, has only one wrapping element:

 <div class="elementor-widget elementor-widget-{widget-name}">